Nor’easter set to slam East Coast with severe winds, rain and flooding

-States along the Atlantic Coast and beyond were bracing for a major Nor'easter expected to pound the region in the coming days with damaging winds, heavy rain and snow and severe flooding.
+States along the Atlantic Coast and beyond were bracing for a major Nor'easter expected to pound the region beginning Friday with damaging winds, heavy rain and snow and severe flooding.

+Winds were expected to gust up to 40 mph to 60 mph in some coastal areas on Friday, hitting as high as 75 mph in Cape Cod, Massachusetts, stoking fears of power failures from downed trees.

+The winds could last for 36 straight hours, putting more than 78 million people under wind alerts across the Northeast and mid-Atlantic, according to The Weather Channel.

+"Take this storm seriously," the National Weather Service's Boston office tweeted Thursday.
+"This is a LIFE & DEATH situation for those living along the coast."

+Massachusetts Gov. Charlie Baker warned the storm threatened to be more severe than a Nor'easter which hit the state's coast in January, and told residents of evacuation zones to leave early Friday morning.

+"Staying in homes that are in flood-prone areas puts you and first responders at risk," he tweeted.

+In a news conference earlier Thursday, Baker said he had activated up to 200 members of the National Guard to work with state and local officials.
+"Some roads in downtown Boston and roads along the coast that usually have flooding issues will likely become impassable for some time."

+Boston's Mayor Martin J. Walsh warned the strongest winds would hit the city on Friday afternoon and evening and encouraged employers to take the weather into consideration.

 "The reason this storm is particularly notable and particularly dangerous is that there are numerous impacts that will affect millions of people," NBC News meteorologist Sherri Pugh said.
 "This isn't a forecast with a question of if these impacts are coming.
-It's how bad are they going to be," she said.
+It's how bad are they going to be."

-Winds were expected to gust up to 40 mph to 60 mph along the Northeast coast on Friday, hitting as high as 75 mph in Cape Cod, Massachusetts, stoking fears of power failures from downed trees.

-Massachusetts Gov. Charlie Baker activated up to 200 members of the National Guard to work with state and local officials, saying at a news conference: "Some roads in downtown Boston and roads along the coast that usually have flooding issues will likely become impassable for some time."

 Heavy rain of 1 to 4 inches was expected across parts of New Jersey; Long Island, New York; Connecticut; and Massachusetts.
 The deluge will cause coastal flooding at high tide in places like the Jersey Shore and the Massachusetts coast, as well as river and stream overflow farther inland.
 Pugh said up to 10 inches of snow was expected farther into the interior and in upstate New York.

+Connecticut Gov. Dannel P. Malloy announced Thursday that he would partially activate the state's Emergency Operations Center midday Friday, in order to better coordinate their response to any problems that may arise during the end-of-week commute.

+Meanwhile, more than 1,500 flights were canceled out of airports in New York, Connecticut, Massachusetts and Pennsylvania.

-For those least affected, Friday's will be a messy commute.
+For those least affected, Friday will feature a messy commute.
 For many others, however, it will be much, much worse.

 The forecast was nearly as grim on the other side of the country, where a second powerful storm threatened much of the West.
 The National Weather Service advised of blanketing snow that will hit the Sierra Nevada mountains particularly hard and flash flooding along the California coast.